volodymyrhudyma/blog/content/blog/2020-07-25-redux-thunk-vs-redux-saga-the-differences.md

 This awesome middleware allows you to write action creators that **return a function instead of an action**.

-The Thunk can be used to delay an action execution or execute specific actions only if a certain condition is met.
+The Thunk can be used to delay an action execution or execute specific actions only when a certain condition is met.

-To begin with, a plain Redux action looks the following way:
+To begin with, a plain Redux action looks like this:

 ```typescript
 {